 Modern armies may have drones and heat-seeking missiles at their disposal, but the true shock and awe masters were dead long before America even existed.

-Way back in the 7th century, the Byzantines—not the Greeks—created a weapon known as “Greek fire” to protect Constantinople during the Arab siege.
-The Byzantine Empire was the Greek-speaking Eastern wing of the Roman Empire so successful in its own right that it outlived the fall of the Western Roman Empire by a thousand years.
+Way back in the 7th century, the Byzantines — not the Greeks — created a weapon known as “Greek fire” to protect Constantinople during the Arab siege.
+The Byzantine Empire was the Greek-speaking Eastern wing of the Roman Empire, founded in Byzantium and so successful in its own right that it outlived the fall of the Western Roman Empire by a thousand years.

 The Byzantines had a few different names for Greek fire, like sea fire and liquid fire, and while it wasn’t the first incendiary weapon, it was an incredibly successful one.
 We’re still talking about it today in part because nobody knows what ingredients went into the mixture.
 In fact, armies that captured the liquid along with the machine that delivered it were unable to replicate either of them.
 The Greek fire mystery has captivated historians and scientists for centuries and may have been an inspiration for the invention of napalm and modern flamethrowers.